Textadept 12.6 Manual

 lexer.detect_extensions.luadoc = 'lua'

 Tip: placing lexers in your user data directory avoids the possibility of you overwriting them when you update Textadept.
-These lexers also take precedence over the ones installed with Textadept.

 You can manually change a buffer’s lexer via Ctrl+Shift+L on Windows and Linux/ BSD, ⌘⇧L on macOS, and M-^L in the terminal version.
 Typing part of a lexer name in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing Enter, selecting OK, or double-clicking on a lexer assigns it to the current buffer.
-(The terminal requires pressing Enter.)
+(The terminal version requires pressing Enter.)

-Textadept attempts to auto-detect a file’s line end mode (EOL mode), falling back on CRLF (“\r\n”) by default on Windows, and LF (‘\n’) on all other platforms.
-You can manually change the line ending mode using the “Buffer > EOL Mode” menu.
+Textadept attempts to detect a file’s end-of-line mode (EOL mode), falling back on CRLF (“\r\n”) by default on Windows, and LF (‘\n’) on all other platforms.
+You can manually change this mode using the “Buffer > EOL Mode” menu.

 -- Disallow auto-detection of indentation.